 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 Credit risk arises from cash held with banks and financial institutions.
 The maximum exposure to credit risk is equal to the carrying value of the financial assets.
-The Company's cash is held with federally regulated institutions.
-The credit risk related to cash is considered minimal.
+The Company's cash is held with federally regulated institutions with deposit insurance and the reclamation bonds are paid to US governments.
+The credit risk related to cash and reclamation bonds is considered minimal.
+The Company's management of credit risk has not changed materially from that of the prior year.